gsominsk/ai-trading-tool/memory-bank/activeContext.md

 [2025-08-13 21:14:18] - **Current Focus: Task Completion**.
 The integration of the Fear & Greed Index is complete and all tests are passing.
 The final steps are to update the Memory Bank and commit the changes.

 [2025-08-13 21:32:40] - **Current Focus: Task Completion**.
 The error handling and logging improvement task is complete.
 All code changes have been implemented and verified with a full test suite run.
 The final steps are to update the Memory Bank and commit the changes.
+[2025-08-13 22:28:00] - **Current Focus: Finalizing Work**.
+The creation of the annotated log file is complete and has been approved.
+The next and final step is to commit the new log file (`logs/ai_trading_20250814_test.log`) and the updated Memory Bank files to the repository.